samhuk/exhibitor/contributing/development.md

 # Development

-This document describes the process for setting up and running this package on your local computer.
+This document describes the process for setting up and running Exhibitor on your local computer.

 ## Prerequisites

-This app uses Node.js.
+Exhibitor uses Node.js.

 You can get Node.js [here](https://nodejs.org/en/).